 And now, it’s looking a lot more sophisticated.
 I’ve still got a number of things to add, like new rugs, a new light fixture, and some art (I’m thinking of DIYing that too).
 But nothing quite beats a big paint job like this!

 In the coming months, I’ll do a recap to show you how the paint has worn over time (or as Olympic likes to put it, #uptothetest).
-A few other bloggers have been testing their paint out too, so if you’d like to see more, head over to Making a House a Home, The DIY Village, and DIO Home Improvements for more great before + afters.
+A few other bloggers have been testing their paint out too, so if you’d like to see more, head over to The DIY Village and DIO Home Improvements for more great before + afters.

 Disclosure: Many thanks to Olympic paint for sponsoring this post, providing the materials to get the room finished, and for giving me a deadline that forced me to get this room done (seriously).
 While this may have been done in partnership with Olympic and Good Housekeeping, all opinions expressed here are, as always, 100% my own.